Licences

 Common Licensing Models

 In particular the NC (NonCommercial) component involves some difficulties, as it is often controversial whether cases constitute commercial use.
 Classical examples are the reuse of works on commercial platforms, at private educational institutions, or by non-profit educational providers that charge fees for certain services in order to cover their costs, and that thus act commercially.
-Therefore the use of the NC component is discouraged by many.
+Therefore, the use of the NC component is discouraged by many.

 The Digital Peer Publishing Licences (DPPL) were created on the basis of German law with funding from the State of North Rhine-Westphalia.
 They regulate free access to publications through modules with different degrees of permissiveness.
 No distinction is made between scholarly and commercial use.
 Because the licensed work may be distributed only electronically, the rights to use it in printed form or on carrier media are not covered by the licence and remain with the authors.
 Moreover, in contrast to the CC licences, the DPPL apply only to textual works.
 The individual DPPL modules, and FAQs about them, can be found on the website of the North Rhine-Westphalian Library Service Center (hbz).
 With regard to the requirements laid down in the Berlin Declaration, whereby users should be granted the right to freely access the licensed work and to make derivative works, the modular DPPL does not meet the definition of open access used.